cilium/cilium/Documentation/contributing/release/backports.rst

 - All bugfixes

-Backport criteria for X.Y-1.Z and X.Y-2.Z
+Backport Criteria for X.Y-1.Z and X.Y-2.Z
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Criteria for the inclusion into the next stable release of the prior two minor